RSTeam02/Star-Collision-Simulator/readme.md

 + controller.js:
     - generate canvas area
-    - generate random star objects, number of objects is required (1 to 50)
+    - generate random star objects, number of objects is required (1 to 50) => params are always given randomly
+    - generate rectangle object for bullets => static params
     - start or pause of shape movements
     - choose speed of objects
-    - a random star object is assigned to userControl: with arrow keys move the obj in all direction, ctrl shoots bullets
+    - a random star object is assigned to userControl: with arrow keys, move the obj in all directions, ctrl shoots bullets
     - update frame move shapes (requestAnimationFrame)

 + polygram.js:
-    - generates a star polygon (also called polygram):
+    - class for creating a star polygon instance (also known as polygram):
-    - required parameters: x/y pos, s (number of vertices), color in rgb, dy/dx (direction), r (radius), these params are always given randomly
+    - required parameters: x/y pos, s (number of vertices), color in rgb, dy/dx (direction), r (radius)

 + rectangle.js:
-    - generates a rectangle
+    - class for creating a rectangle instance
     - required parameters: x/y pos, color in rgb, width, height
-    - static params, given by user

-+ shapeStatus.js (inherited class)
++ shapeStatus.js (inherited class):
     - inherited by polygram.js, rectangle.js
     - check every collision between objects, if detected change direction and rotation

++ view.js:
+    - class for creating a canvas area instance with info tag